nonlinear-labs-dev/midibridge/README.md

 ## Project Organization
 * firmware/src contains two projects:
   * the microcontroller main firmware application.
 Required packages: _cmake_, native _gcc_ and _gcc-arm-none-eabi_ cross-compiler, _libasound2-dev_.
-No docker encapsulation, etc. There also a project files for Windows-based LPCxpresso (for LPCXpresso v8.2.2_650 or newer) IDE (needed for flashing the initial firmware).
+No docker encapsulation, etc. There also a project files for Windows-based LPCxpresso IDE (LPCXpresso v8.2.2_650 or newer), to be used for initial flashing of the firmware via JTAG.
+Only the project *"application"* is needed.
   * a uC firmware component 'in-app-flasher' to flash this firmware into the uC.
 The image of this flasher is uploaded into RAM via USB in form of a MIDI SysEx message and then executed.
 The image of the main firmware is contained (statically linked) within the in-app-flasher and hence the executed code can flash the new firmware.
 The final update image in form of a MIDI SysEx file can be found in the top build dir under `firmware/src/in-app-flasher/in-app-flasher.syx` and as a named duplictate `firmware/src/in-app-flasher/nlmb-fw-update-Va.bb.syx` with `a` being the major version number and `bb` being the two digit minor version number.
 * tools/mk-sysex is a helper tool mainly for use at build-time to create the proper SysEx message from the binary image of the in-app-flasher.
 * tools/perf-test is a helper tool to check/test the midi-bridge for general operation, data integrity and latency.